cernopendata/cms-opendata-guide/docs/analysis/selection/objects/objects.md

 === "Run 2 Data"

-    As one can see in those guides, these physical objects are usually stored in specific *collections*.
+    The physical objects are usually stored in specific *collections*.
 For instance,  muons are obtained from the C++ class `std::vector<pat::Muon>` (most often called `pat::MuonCollection` using its definition in [the muon class](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_7_6_7/doc/html/dc/d3b/DataFormats_2PatCandidates_2interface_2Muon_8h_source.html)).
 The [MINIAOD physics objects table](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD2015#High_level_physics_objects) gives a good description of the different collections (or data formats) for the MINIAOD tier.
 This is the muon entry in that table:

     ![DataFormats](../../../images/miniaodtable1.png)